standing in solidarity with

 Looking to Donate Fabric, Notions or Craft supplies?

-Join us for our Annual Shakers and Makers Market!
+Thank you for supporting our Annual Shakers and Makers Market!

 WHAT WE DO